dzmpr/trckr/docs/setup.md

 }
 ```

 [KSP](https://github.com/google/ksp) is used to generate implementation code from your tracker declarations.
+Both KSP1 and KSP2 are supported.

 Then you need to add **trckr** dependencies: